-The initial subscription period in the Sub-Fund will start on 9 November 2023 and end on 16 November 2023.
-In case no subscription request has been received by such time, the Sub-Fund will be launched at a later stage at the discretion of the Board of Directors.
+The initial subscription period in the Sub-Fund will start and end on dates determined by the Board of Directors.
+In case no subscription request has been received during the initial subscription period, the Sub-Fund will be launched at a later stage at the discretion of the Board of Directors.
 During that period, shares will be offered at the price indicated for each Class of Shares available, in the table below.
-Initial subscription applications must be received by the Registrar and Transfer Agent no later than 13:00 (1 pm) Luxembourg time by 16 November 2023 at the latest (or any other date as may be determined by the Board of Directors).
+Initial subscription applications must be received by the Registrar and Transfer Agent no later than 13:00 (1 pm) Luxembourg time by the last day of the initial subscription period, as fixed by the Board of Directors, at the latest (or any other date as may be determined by the Board of Directors).